Ayushhatial/Ayushhatial/README.md

 - 👋 Hi, I’m @Ayushhatial
-- 👀 I’m interested in ...software development and cyber security
+- 👀 I’m interested in web development and game development
-- 🌱 I’m currently learning ...java and python
+- 🌱 I’m currently learning java and python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development
 - 📫 How to reach me ...ayushhatial@gmail.com

 <!---